snowplow/snowplowanalytics.com/_posts/2020-01-21-snowplow-objc-tracker-1.2.0-released/index.md

 <h2 id="platform">2.
 Overriding of the platform parameter</h2>

 Events sent by the tracker are often associates to parameters that are common across different event types.
-Differently by the Objc tracker, in the Android tracker the device platform parameter has always been overridable.
-Obj-C tracker set the platform internally with no way to setup it on tracker configuration.
-This version makes coherent the behaviour of the device platform parameter between the two trackers ([#476][476]).
+Different from the Objc tracker, in the Android tracker the device platform parameter has always been overridable.
+Obj-C tracker sets the platform internally with no way to set it up upon tracker configuration.
+This version makes the behaviour of the device platform parameter between the two trackers more coherent ([#476][476]).

 On Obj-C tracker the parameter 'p' (platform) is set to `mob` when running on a mobile phone and to `pc` when running on desktop.
 However, there are cases where the developer wants to specify the platform differently by the [default options][common_parameters].